 Best practice golf ball overall: GoSports Foam Practice Balls

-Best Value Option: Shaun Webb Practice Golf Balls
+Best value practice golf ball: Shaun Webb Practice Golf Balls

-Top Name Brand Option: Callaway HX Practice Ball
+Top brand for practice golf ball: Callaway HX Practice Ball

-“Featuring the company’s famous HEX dimple pattern along the outer layer, the Callaway HX Practice Ball can simulate realistic ball flight at a control distance – a great alternative ball for all golfers.”
+“Featuring the company’s famous HEX dimple pattern along the outer layer, the Callaway HX Practice Golf Ball can simulate realistic ball flight at a control distance – a great alternative ball for all golfers.”